Week with a Macbook

 by Matt CholickMy laptop at work finally reached the useless point, and I decided it was time to give OS X a go.
 I asked for a Macbook Pro, and it came in last Friday.
 I've spent the past week playing with OS X.

-I have to say, I'm impressed.
-Part of it, I think, I my shifting opinion of what a computer is to me.
+I have to say, I'm impressed!
+Part of it, I think, is that I'm shifting my opinion of what a computer is to me.
 Years ago, a computer was an end in and of itself.
 Messing around on the computer and learning was what I used it for.
 I didn't realize this until my experience with the mac, but a computer has shifted to simply being a tool for me now.
+I've shifted perspective from a tinkerer to user with much less patience.
+Tinkering can be fun, but there comes a point when I'd rather things to just work so that I can accomplish what I'm after, rather than solving the meta problem of figuring out how to accomplish the thing.
+I didn't realize appreciate my perspective had shifted until a few days using my mac.